andrenth/ocaml-srs/README.md

 ## Build and installation

-After cloning the repository, run the commands below to build OCaml-SRS.

-    $ ocaml setup.ml -configure
-    $ ocaml setup.ml -build

-Documentation can be generated with the command below.

-    $ ocaml setup.ml -doc

-To install OCaml-SRS, run

-    # ocaml setup.ml -install
+OCaml-SRS can be installed via opam.

+    $ opam install srs